-The mountain town also has a lively music scene downtown at the Monte Vista and Weatherford hotels, and at the Museum Club roadhouse on Route 66 in East Flagstaff.
+The mountain town also has a lively music scene at the Monte Vista and Weatherford hotels, and the Museum Club roadhouse on Route 66 in East Flagstaff.
 The Zoo, as it is known, started as a taxidermy museum in 1931.
 It has been serving up cold beer and honky tonk music since 1936.

 Northern Arizona University has about 20,000 students who keep things lively in town with an annual homecoming parade that showcases the giant logging wheels once used by lumberjacks to move ponderosa pines from the forest to sawmills.
 The town's population is nearly 74,000, up 7 percent since 2010.

 Weatherford Hotel and the Monte Vista Hotel are hubs of downtown with rooms, restaurants and music.
 We also like the Motel DuBeau, a 1929 motor court with the wonderful Nomads Global Lounge south of the tracks at Beaver Street.

 Macy's coffeehouse has been a fixture on South Beaver Street for more than 35 years.
 Across the street is Beaver Street Brewery, the town's first brew-pub that opened in 1994 in a former Food Town grocery store built 47 years earlier.

-It has been joined by Lumberyard Brewery, Mother Road Brewing Co., Historic Brewing and Dark Sky Brewing Co.
+It has been joined by Lumberyard, Mother Road, Historic, Wanderlust and Dark Sky breweries.